Webinar — Technology Successes and Challenges in the Whole Person Care Pilots

 - Emily Parmenter, MHA, program manager of CommunityConnect, Contra Costa County’s WPC pilot

-- Mark Elson, PhD, and Keira Armstrong, MPH, of Intrepid Ascent will serve as moderators
+- Mark Elson, PhD, and Keira Armstrong, MPH, of Intrepid Ascent served as moderators

 - Technology models that support complex care coordination